Theme57/YGOPro-Decklist-Project/README.txt

 z0.SD.1999.EX.Kaiba
 z1.SD.2000.EX-R.Kaiba
 z1.SD.2000.EX-R.Yugi
 Note: Only difference between the EX and EX-R decks is the addition of card destruction and soul exchange.
 I added both cards to the Kaiba and Yugi EX-R decks. z1.DM1.Pilot.Kaiba z1.DM1.Pilot.Solomon-Sugoroku
 Note: I chose Pilot as the season name despite the first episode being part of the DK arc.
 Also while Yugi faces Kaiba on screen he is in fact using Solomon's deck.
+Also these decks and all decks until the battle city arc will require the duelist kingdom card mod

 Updates/log: